 - Read the Rules and Regulations to ensure you meet and understand the competition requirements for entry

-- Entries will be judged and finalists selected by 5 June 2020
+- Entries will be judged and finalists will be selected and notified

-- Finalists will be invited to Melbourne to compete in September
+- Finalists will be invited to participate online in the Grand Finals

 Rounds and finalists